 Goodwill arising on an acquisition of a business represents the excess of the cost of acquisition over the Group's interest in the fair value of the identifiable assets, liabilities and contingent liabilities of the relevant business at the date of acquisition.
 Such goodwill is carried at cost less any accumulated impairment losses.

-Capitalised goodwill arising on an acquisition of a business is presented separately in the consolidated balance sheet.
+Capitalised goodwill arising on an acquisition of a business is presented separately in the consolidated statement of financial position.